jadry92/BlogNotes/docs/index.md

 ---
 layout: default
 ---
 This site contain all the notes, tutorials and ideas that I used to create career as in tech industry.
-You might find post about different topics such as AI (Artificial intelligence),
+You might find post about different topics such as AI (Artificial intelligence), Linux, Backend Development and so on.

 <ul>